|Home||Energy||Nuclear||Electricity||Climate Change||Lighting Control||Contacts||Links|

 ENERGY AND SOCIETY - TABLE OF CONTENTS:

-The evolution of the universe is governed by the basic laws of physics.
-However, most voters and most elected politicians lack sufficient understanding of these basic laws to make rational energy policy decisions.
+Energy flows are a facet of evolution of the universe.
+The evolution of the universe is governed by the laws of physics.
+However, most voters and most elected politicians lack sufficient understanding of physics to make rational energy policy decisions.

 Today staggering amounts of fossil fuels are consumed daily.
-The resulting emission of carbon dioxide (CO2) to the atmosphere has set Earth on a path toward a global large land animal extinction process known as thermal runaway.
+The resulting emissions of carbon dioxide (CO2) and microscopic soot to the atmosphere have set Earth on a path toward a global large land animal extinction via a process known as thermal runaway.
 In spite of overwhelming scientific evidence, elected politicians have completely failed to implement effective remedies.

-Elected politicians have repeatedly demonstrated that they are not ready, willing or able to face the scope of the global warming problem.
-Their commitments to fossil CO2 emission reduction, even at Paris in 2015, are insufficient to prevent thermal runaway, which will cause a spontaneous increase in Earth averge temperature of about 17.5 degrees C.
+Elected politicians have demonstrated that they are simply not ready, willing nor able to face the scope of the global warming problem.
+The commitments to fossil fuel consumption reduction at Paris in 2015 were insufficient to prevent thermal runaway, which will cause a spontaneous increase in Earth averge temperature of about 17.5 degrees C and an eventual sea level rise of about 80 m.

 For decades fossil fuel producers have deceptively promoted "renewable energy" because in most electricity systems that incorporate "renewable energy" for every 1 kWhe of renewable energy delivered an additional 4 to 6 kWht of fossil fuel are consumed for generation balancing.

-Today huge increases in non-fossil electricity production, far beyond the capacity of economically accessible renewable energy sources, are required to replace fossil fuels used for electricity production, heating and transportation, desalination of water and to meet the increasing per capita energy demand of third world populations.
+Today huge increases in non-fossil electricity production, far beyond the capacity of economically accessible renewable energy sources, are required to replace fossil fuels used for electricity production, comfort heating, transportation, desalination of water and to meet the increasing daily per capita energy demands of third world populations.

 However, the water moderated nuclear reactors in common use today are not a sustainable source of nonfossil energy due to: poor natural uranium utilization, limited working life and production of large amounts of highly toxic long lived nuclear waste.

-There is a solution to this problem which is ready for commercial implementation.
-It is widespread adoption of liquid sodium cooled Fast Neutron Reactors (FNRs).
-As compared to water moderated reactors, on a per kWh basis FNRs enable a 100 fold reduction in natural uranium consumption and a 1000 fold reduction in nuclear waste mass requiring long term isolation.
+The solution to this problem is widespread adoption of liquid sodium cooled Fast Neutron Reactors (FNRs).
+As compared to water moderated reactors, on a per kWh basis FNRs enable a 100 fold reduction in natural uranium consumption and a 1000 fold reduction in nuclear waste requiring long term isolation.

-The rate of FNR deployment is limited by the availability of FNR core rod fuel, which is presently obtained by reprocessing of spent water moderated reactor fuel.
-It typically takes about 50 tonnes of spent CANDU reactor fuel to produce 1.0 tonne of FNR core rod fuel.
-A 1000 MWt power FNR requires about 80 tonnes of core rod fuel.
+The rate of FNR deployment is limited by the availability of FNR core fuel rod material, which is presently obtained by reprocessing of spent water moderated reactor fuel.
+It typically takes about 50 tonnes of spent CANDU reactor fuel to produce 1.0 tonne of FNR core fuel rod material.
+A 1000 MWt power FNR requires about 80 tonnes of core fuel rod material.
 Thus it is necessary to reprocess about:

 50 X 80 tonnes = 4000 tonnes

-of spent CANDU fuel to provide the initial core rod fuel for one 1000 MWt FNR.
-Over the long term the supply of FNR core rod fuel can be increased by fuel breeding, but the breeding process is too slow to prevent near term thermal runaway.
+of spent CANDU fuel to provide the initial core fuel rod material for one 1000 MWt FNR.
+Over the long term the supply of FNR core fuel rod material can be increased by fuel breeding, but the breeding process is too slow to prevent near term thermal runaway.
 Hence in the near term we will need a mixed fleet of water moderated reactors and liquid sodium cooled fast neutron reactors.

-The political leadership challenge today is implementation of governmental policy U-turns with respect to: carbon tax, peak kVA based electricity pricing, nuclear reactor and transmission line siting, FNR technology, spent fuel transport and reprocessing and nuclear fuel recycling.
+The political leadership challenge today is implementation of governmental policy U-turns with respect to: carbon tax, peak kVA based electricity pricing, nuclear reactor and transmission line siting, FNR technology, spent nuclear fuel concentration, concentrated spent nuclear fuel transport, nuclear fuel reprocessing and nuclear fuel recycling.

-Governments must further accept the necessity of major investment in FNR related technologies.
-The existing reliance on low cost fossil fuels, water moderated nuclear reactors and the existing nuclear regulatory and patent law frameworks collectively discourage rather than encourage investment in FNR related technologies.
+Governments must further accept the necessity of major investments in FNR related technologies.
+The existing reliance on low cost fossil fuels, water moderated nuclear reactors, and burdensome nuclear regulatory and patent law frameworks collectively discourage rather than encourage investment in FNR related technologies.

-Governments must accept that to enable large scale FNR deployment nations must have much larger, not smaller, plutonium inventories.
-The plutonium-239 contained in FNR fuel must be diluted by sufficient plutonium-240 to ensure that the plutonium mixture is unsuitable for atom bomb production.
-To provide public confidence with respect to non-proliferation the entire FNR fuel cycle must remain open to international inspection.
+Governments must accept that to enable large scale FNR deployment nations must possess much larger, not smaller, plutonium inventories.
+The plutonium-239 contained in FNR fuel must be sufficiently diluted by plutonium-240 to ensure that the resulting plutonium isotope mixture is unsuitable for atom bomb production.
+To provide public confidence with respect to non-proliferation the entire FNR fuel cycle must remain continuously open to international inspection.

 Governments must also face the reality that existing water moderated nuclear reactors produce large amounts of decommissioniing waste containing long lived low atomic weight radio isotopes and that the cost of safe disposal of this waste rivals the original cost of reactor construction.
-Governments must be willing to pay a significant initial price premium for nuclear reactors that do not produce significant amounts of either decommissioning waste or spent fuel waste.
+Governments must be willing to pay the required price premium for nuclear reactors and fuel processing that avoid production of significant amounts of decommissioning waste and long lived spent fuel waste.

-In Canada the federal and provincial governments must implement a prohibitive price on fossil CO2 emissions and must gradually replace CANDU reactors with FNRs and related nuclear fuel recycling.
-There should be financial incentives for nuclear fuel recycling similar to the financial incentives that were used to promote wind and solar power.
-The existing policy of burying unprocessed spent CANDU reactor fuel that still contains 99% of its potential fission energy must be abandoned.
+In Canada the federal and provincial governments must implement a prohibitive extraction tax price on fossil hydrocarbons and must gradually replace CANDU reactors with FNRs and related nuclear fuel recycling.
+To finance the required nuclear fuel recycling infrastructure there should be financial incentives for nuclear fuel recycling comparable to the financial incentives that were used to promote wind and solar power.
+The existing policy of burying unprocessed spent CANDU reactor fuel that still contains 99% of its potential fission energy must be completely abandoned.

 This web site addresses energy related regulatory issues in the Province of Ontario, Canada.
-Pipeline and electrical safety regulations are not uniform across North America.
+Pipeline, pressure vessel and electrical safety regulations are not uniform everywhere.
 In some jurisdictions the regulations and/or their enforcement are completely inadequate.

 Xylene Power Ltd. holds a Certificate of Authorization, issued by Professional Engineers Ontario, for provision of energy related engineering services.
 Charles Rhodes, the Chief Engineer of Xylene Power Ltd. holds a Honors B.Sc in Physics from Simon Fraser University, a M.A.
 Sc. in electrical Engineering from the University of Toronto and a Ph.D. in electrical engineering from the University of Toronto.
 Dr. Rhodes has wide experience in almost every facet of energy matters.
 He has been a professional engineer in the Province of Ontario since mid 1973.